-When a hurricane season approaches, LSU AgCenter experts say stocking up on supplies makes sense.
+With this year’s hurricane season starting, LSU AgCenter experts say stocking up on supplies now makes sense.

-"Don’t wait until a storm is approaching to get batteries, flashlights, nonperishable food and other things you’ll need if the power goes out," says Paul Coreil, vice chancellor of the LSU AgCenter.
+"Don’t wait until a storm is approaching to get batteries, flashlights, nonperishable food and other things you’ll need if the power goes out," Dr. Paul Coreil, vice chancellor of the LSU AgCenter, says.
 "Start now.
 It will be a lot easier if you shop for supplies early rather than getting caught up in the last-minute rush at the stores."

 LSU AgCenter experts point out you will need some basic supplies just to survive during and after a storm, and depending on the severity of the storm, you may need supplies that will last for several days.

 "After a hurricane, you could be housebound for as much as a week or longer, probably with no electricity," LSU AgCenter disaster preparedness associate Pat Skinner says.
 "Water may be off or contaminated.
 Stores may be closed.
 Gas stations may not be in operation.
 Restaurants may not be open."

 The same types of rules apply if you have to evacuate.
 You’ll still need some basic supplies, since an evacuation more than likely will mean spending hours in the car and nights away from home.